Yandex Cloud

 200 × <number_of_vCPUs_per_host>

-too many active clients for user (pool_size for user <user_name> reached <limit_value>)
+too many active clients for user (pool_size for user <username> reached <limit_value>)

 psql "host=c-<cluster_ID>.rw.mdb.yandexcloud.net \